sharathgavini/sharathgavini/README.md

 - 👋 Hi, I’m @sharathgavini
 - 👀 I’m interested in everything tech.
 I am a programmer and a chatbot developer.
 I build efficient bots across multiple channels.
-- 🌱 I’m currently learning product management and Python.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting chatbot projects.
 - 📫 You can reach out to me on [my website](https://sharathgavini.com)

 <!---